tkrisztian95/basic-k8s-dev-cluster-setup-examples/single-node/with-DockerDesktop/Readme.md

-# Quickstart with Docker Desktop
+# Kubernetes with Docker Desktop

 Docker Desktop is freely available in a community edition, for Windows and Mac.
 Supposed that you're having Docker on your Windows host so you already have Docker Desktop installed.